 What is a student nation?
 In a nutshell, it’s a place students can go to study and spend time on a variety of activities.
 If you want, you can even get involved in the running of the nation you choose to join.

-If you are a student at another university but would like access to the nations, you can take out a temporary nation membership.
+If you are not a member of a student nation or are a student at another university and would like access to the nations, you can take out a temporary nation membership.
 You will then be issued with a guest card.
-Temporary memberships are sold at the office in the entrance hall of the Uppsala Student Union building.
+Temporary memberships are sold at the student nations and at the office in the entrance hall of the Uppsala Student Union building in Uppsala.
 The Kuratorskonventet (Curators Committee) will then issue a guest card for you.

 All nations have their own student housing.
 They have everything from corridor rooms to apartments.
 To apply for housing you must be a member of the nation.